RighteousSavant/Anbernic-H700-Overlays/README.md

 &emsp;· Custom Aspect Ratio (Height) > 540

 ## Feedback is always welcome!
-If you wish to reach out to me with any feedback about the overlays, I recommend areas that I roam on Discord, especially if you are looking for new areas on Discord.
-I'm on the following servers:
+If you wish to reach out to me with any feedback about the overlays, I recommend areas that I roam on Discord, especially if you are looking for new servers.
+I'm on the following:

 [FinalBurn Neo](https://discord.gg/pV7BkTYbH)
 [KNULLI](https://discord.gg/d9PYJjuhr)